 At Rockwood Academy, we know the importance and value of working with the parents/carers of children with SEND.
 We communicate regularly with parents and they are involved in identifying needs, deciding outcomes, reviewing progress and seeking expertise at whatever point is needed.
-Contact between the SEND department and our parents happen regularly through telephone conversations, informal discussions and pre-arranged meetings.
-In addition, we hold a SEND Surgery once per term and Annual Reviews for students with an EHCP as part of the "assess, plan, do and review" process.
+Contact between the SEND department and our parents happens regularly through telephone conversations, informal discussions and pre-arranged meetings.
+In addition, we hold Annual Reviews for students with an EHCP as part of the "assess, plan, do and review" process.